 - 1. Shut off both water faucets.

 - 2. Disconnect and drain water inlet hoses.

-- If laundry center will be moved during freezing weather, put in a quart (1 L) of R.V.-type antifreeze in the basket.
+- 3. If laundry center will be moved during freezing weather, put in a quart (1 L) of R.V.-type antifreeze in the basket.
 Run washer on a spin setting for about 30 seconds to mix the antifreeze and water.

 - 4. Disconnect the drain from the drain system.

-- Unplug the power cord.
+- 5. Unplug laundry center or disconnect power.
+Disconnect wiring if laundry center is direct wired.

 - 6. Disconnect the exhaust vent.

-- Wash lint screen.
+- 7. Wash lint screen.

-- Make sure leveling legs are secure.
+- 8. Make sure leveling legs are secure.

-- Place the inlet hoses into the basket.
+- 9. Place the inlet hoses into the basket.

-- Drape the power cord and drain hose over edge and into the basket.
+- 10. Drape the power cord and drain hose over edge and into the basket.

 - 11. Use masking tape to secure the washer lid and dryer door.